vre/flow-state/youtube-to-markdown/SKILL.md

 Use `--debug` flag to keep intermediate work files for inspection.

-## Step 10: Chain to comment analysis (optional)
+## Step 10: Comment analysis (optional)

-If user chose "Yes, analyze comments" in Step 0 run youtube-comment-analysis Skill with the same YouTube URL.
+If youtube-comment-analysis skill is available, run it with the same YouTube URL.